 Are you convinced your baby hates the crib and will never, ever sleep there?

-So were most of our clients before we started working together.
+So were most of my clients before we started working together.

 A LOT of babies HATE the crib and for good reason, they have absolutely NO idea what they’re supposed to do in there.